 Water quality is the foundation for other resources in Great South Bay, and in many cases, controls the composition of species that can survive there.
 For example, temperatures above 25°C are detrimental to submerged aquatic vegetation and hard clam growth rates and since the breach occurred, temperatures in Bellport Bay have not exceeded 24°C (Gobler pers. comm.
 2016).
 In general, water quality in the bay has improved since formation of the breach.
 The most substantial changes occur east of the wilderness breach in Bellport Bay, Narrow Bay, and western Moriches Bay, where improved water clarity and reduced nitrogen levels are significant.
 Residence time near the breach has decreased, allowing nutrients, phytoplankton, and other suspended material to exit the system to the ocean through the breach.
 The cooler temperatures of the bay during summer months help retain higher levels of dissolved oxygen.
 Managing the breach under natural conditions (alternatives 2 and 3) would continue to result in significant improvements in water quality east of the wilderness breach.
 Under these alternatives, the breach could also close naturally from coastal processes.
 Closure would happen slowly as the system deposits sand in and around the breach.
 The water quality would also gradually change as the mixing of estuarine and marine waters is reduced over time.
-If the breach is closed mechanically, under either alternative 1 or alternative 3, the benefits of the water exchange would be abruptly stopped and water quality would return to pre-breach conditions.
+If the breach is closed mechanically under alternative 1, the benefits of the water exchange would be abruptly stopped and water quality would return to conditions similar to those present prior to the breach.
 This degradation, including increased residence time, decreased in circulation, decreased water clarity, and increased intensities of brown tides east of the wilderness breach, would result in a significant adverse change in water quality, also contributing to significant degradation of water quality throughout the bay in combination with other similar projects.
+If the breach were to be closed under alternative 3 because the National Park Service determined that it poses a threat to life and/or property and closes the breach, the mechanical closure would occur at some unknown time in the future.
+The impacts of the closure would be similar to those expected for alternative 1 if other conditions influencing water quality remain the same.
+However, because closure would occur in the future, Great South Bay is likely to incur changes from other projects, as discussed above in the "Cumulative Impacts" section.
+Although the Fire Island Inlet to Montauk Point Reformulation Study would not cause a change in water quality conditions, the restoration projects and the improvements in wastewater treatment in Suffolk County would improve water quality, especially the latter project.
+If the breach were to be closed in the future under alternative 3, the water quality would revert from current conditions; however, the water quality would be expected to be equivalent to or better than conditions prior to the breach.